rcgc/StochasticMatrix/README.md

-# Stochastic Matrix checker and generator
+# Stochastic Matrix Checker & Generator
 ## Abstract
 ### How to use it
 ## References